videoalchemy/JugglingMolecules/README.md

 ###OmiCron-SpiroLight
 - an interactive video installation designed for The Rhythm Society's EarthTones Retreat 2013.09.22
 - the interface is a combination of gesture controls from dancers and knob turning from participants.
-The podium sized OmiCron Interface will sit somewhere on the edge of the dance floor enticing users with it's large knobs and glowing buttons.
-Its controls are mapped to the parameters of a spirograph like pattern projected on a rear projection screen.
-Dancers control the location of the pattern by way of the closest point in a 3D point cloud.
+The podium sized OmiCron Interface will sit somewhere on the edge of the dance floor enticing users with its large knobs and glowing buttons.
+Omicrons controls are mapped to the parameters of a spirograph-like pattern projected on a rear projection screen.
+Dancers control the location of the pattern by way of the closest point in a 3D point cloud (ie the pattern will follow their hand if their hand contains the point closest to the Kinect sensor.
 Dancers can also interact with a particle system whose behavior is controlled by a depth informed flow field.
+Dancer's distance and velocity determine the behavior of the particles.

 ###Requirements:
 - [OmiCron The Interface](http://www.flickr.com/photos/jaycody9/sets/72157632699562712/)